pluralsight/guides/in-review/node-js/getting-started-with-nodejs/article.md

 });
 ```

-Create the server as well as response with having `statusCode: 200`, `Content-Tytpe` header of plain text and end with string `Hello World`.
-This is the response which is server can send to browser.
+Create the server as well as response with having `statusCode: 200`, `Content-Type` header of plain text and end with string `Hello World`.
+This is the response that the server can send to browser.

 > function has two parameters `req` and `res` which is `request` and `response` to server and from server respectively.

-In our example we are creating response.
+In our example we are creating responses.

-We created server, now we have to assign hostname and port number to our http server.
+We created the server, now we have to assign it a hostname and port number.

 ```
 server.listen(port, hostname, function() {